ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

   this first client exits, xinit will kill the X server and then terminate.
 - *xkill -all*

+## simulate keyboard and mouse event

+On windows platform, *autohotky* is a good choice and *xdotool* for Linux platform.

 ## Others

 - `control.exe /name Microsoft.ProgramsAndFeatures`